OneMain Holdings, Inc.

 Robbins Arroyo LLP: OneMain Holdings, Inc. (OMF) Misled Shareholders According to a Recently Filed Class Action

-According to the complaint, on March 3, 2015, Springleaf Holdings, Inc. entered into a definitive merger agreement to acquire OneMain Financial Holdings, LLC from CitiFinancial Credit Company, a wholly-owned subsidiary of Citigroup.
-The combined company was renamed OneMain Holdings, Inc. Without basis in fact, the company represented that synergies between the two companies would result in a combined company that would be significantly more profitable than either company on its own.
-On November 13, 2015, Jay N. Levine, President and Chief Executive Officer (“CEO”) of Springleaf , and later President and CEO of OneMain, predicted a positive financial outlook, declaring that he expected OneMain to generate core net income of $830 million to $900 million, or $6.20 to $6.70 per share in 2017.
+According to the complaint, on March 3, 2015, Springleaf entered into a definitive merger agreement to acquire OneMain Financial from CitiFinancial Credit Company, a wholly-owned subsidiary of Citigroup.
+In a press release on March 12, 2015, Jay N. Levine, President and Chief Executive Officer of Springleaf at that time, touted OneMain Financial’s position as a leading national provider of personal loans, stating, “[w]e look forward to … building on the enormous potential of the combined company.”
+Subsequently, the company predicted an optimistic financial outlook, stating that it expected to generate core net income of $830 million to $900 million in 2017.
+Levine further stated, “As we continue to execute on the integration of the two companies, we are further strengthening our foundation for continued growth and strong returns.”
 However, the complaint alleges that OneMain officials omitted material information regarding the projected net income to be achieved by the company following the merger.

 OneMain Shareholders Have Legal Options

 Concerned shareholders who would like more information about their rights and potential remedies can contact attorney Darnell R. Donahue at (800) 350-6003, or you can complete the form below and we will contact you directly.